moienr/LWIR2RGB/README.md

 ![](imgs/Aspose.Words.2cd0945b-7e43-4176-b018-0641a2ecd173.001.png)

-Figure 21: Network Architecture
+**Figure 21:** Network Architecture
 ## Chapter 4: Results
 In this chapter, we examine the results of our work.
 ### 4-1-1 Error Rate:
-Overall, there is still no specific criterion for the accuracy and correctness of GANs because, for example, if it generates a house with a blue roof while the actual roof is green, but our goal is to find houses, it can be considered correct.
+Overall, there is still no specific criterion for the accuracy and correctness of GANs because, for example, if it generates a house with a blue roof while the actual roof is green, but our goal is to find houses, it can be considered correct. **NOTE: We could use a sementic segmentain model on the output and use the precptive loss.**

 However, in general, Binary Cross Entropy for D and Mean Absolute Error for G are relatively suitable metrics.
 In the results, we observe a good progress until epoch 65, but visually, the best generation is seen at epoch 35.